Skip to Content

 The Archaeological Site of Olympia covers almost 550 square kilometres with over 70 significant buildings.
 The ruins across the site have been heavily damaged so you have to use your imagination as you walk through piles of stone and crumbling pillars scattered amongst olive trees to see them as the temple or gymnasium they once were.

 After starting as a religious sanctuary, the Olympic site grew into a whole self-contained town with accommodation blocks, bathhouses, aqueducts and administrative buildings.
 At the heart were the temples of Hera and Zeus.
-The Temple of Hera was built first in around 590 AD and the Olympic Torch is still lit from an altar in its ruins.
+The Temple of Hera was built first in around 590 AD and the Olympic Torch is still lit from an altar located among its ruins.

 The stadium's finish line at Ancient Olympia